Aaron Dingle: 2014–present

 Robert visits Aaron in prison where the pair struggle to hide their emotions.
 Jason spies Robert gently squeezing Aaron's leg under the table and works out Aaron's sexuality, later confronting him in his cell.
 Aaron squares up to Jason and calls the thug out on his bigotry.
 Hearing the guards approaching, Jason and his mates leave but not before threatening Aaron.
 The next day, Chas visits Aaron and she is dismayed to learn that the inmates are aware of his sexuality after he is openly hassled in the visiting room by Jason though he tries to play it down in front of her.
 Instinctively, Chas lashes out and tries to warn Jason off.
 Later, Aaron is cornered by Jason and his mates; the guards manage to pull them apart in time but Aaron is left shaken and afraid by the encounter.
 The following day, Aaron is unsettled when a fellow inmate recognises him and calls him "Livesy" in front of Jason.
-Robert visits Aaron again and apologises to him after learning from Chas what happened after the last time he visited.
+Robert visits Aaron again and apologizes to him after learning from Chas what happened after the last time he visited.
 Aaron assures him he's fine but keeps getting more nervous as Jason is watching them.
 Later, Aaron is shocked when Jason reveals he knew Gordon and confesses that he was the one who got him to kill himself before launching a vicious attack.
 Battered and bruised, Aaron rings Chas and tells her to see Sarah in Prague, assuring his mum he's ok but after Jason stops by to warn him its only the beginning, he crumples the floor and suffers a severe panic attack.